 Website and publications: The Commission's website continues to provide a valuable source of information about the current work of the Commission, its publications and other activities.
-During 2012-13 the Commission continued to enhance the structure, presentation and accessibility of website content.
+During 2013-14 the Commission undertook a review of its website structure, presentation and accessibility of content.
+A redeveloped website resulting from that work will be available in the first half of 2014-15 improve organisational performance.
+The program of internal seminars on a range of topical economic, social and environmental issues continued, as did a mentoring program for Executive Level staff.

 Information technology: Maintenance, review and upgrade of Commission ICT infrastructure has continued.
-In 2012-13, this included the introduction of new software for referencing and editing; piloting electronic records management software; upgrade of the storage area network; and continuing work on disaster recovery preparedness.
+In 2013-14, this included commencement of a phased rollout of electronic records management software; upgrade of the virtual hardware environment and storage area network; and ongoing work on disaster recovery preparedness.